TomOdellSheetMusic/Signal-Portable-Auto-Updater/README.md

 A working <a href="https://github.com/portapps/signal-portable">Signal Portable</a> instance from PortApps. <br>

 ## IMPORTANT
-The normal update button in the top left corner will NOT WORK.
+The update button in the top left corner will NOT WORK.
 You need to run this script in order to update.
 This is a quirk of Signal Portable, not the script. <br>

 ## Usage